 How does a good risk assessment use this knowledge of ‘inspected with no findings of deficiencies’?
 It first recognizes what has been learned.
 The ILI has shown that there are no weaknesses exist that were caused by external metal loss.
 The risk assessment had conservatively assumed that some corrosion metal loss had been occurring.
 Since none was found, the ‘clock has been reset’.
 The assumed metal loss did not actually occur, and so the original strength (wall thickness) is used in risk calculations.
 However, we do not know if future damage is imminent—perhaps corrosion is just beginning in some locations.
 The ILI also provides some indirect evidence regarding exposure and mitigation.
 Let’s discount that for now.

 The ECDA has shown that the mitigation—cathodic protection (CP) and coating—are performing as intended at all points.
 However, we do not know if damages have occurred in the past—perhaps recent upgrades to a CP system conceal past deficiencies.
 As with ILI, we have also some indirect evidence regarding other PoF issues.
 Afterall, an underlying premise with DA is that the findings from more likely damage locations provides assurances for the less likely locations.
 For instance, an ECDA finding of no deficiencies, coupled with knowledge that mitigation systems have not changed, perhaps offers some assurance that past damages have probably not occurred.
-Let’s also discount that for now and look at some sample numbers for these two assessed segments.
+Let’s also discount that for now.

 These sample values include corrosion rate, mitigation effectiveness, changes in mitigation effectiveness per year (ie, rate of coincident gaps in CP and coating), and assumed changes in wall thickness prior to the assessments.
 The results are interesting.
 The PoF comparison for year one after the two assessments shows that the ECDA-assessed segment has slightly lower PoF.
 In year 3 however, the ILI-assessed segment shows lower PoF.